 The organic search process can’t be complete unless a crawler has access to your site.

 Remember your goal as an SEO is to have your web pages rank on a search engine’s results page.
-In order to be on the results page — in any rank position — a crawler needs to visit your site.
+To be on the results page — in any rank position — a crawler needs to visit your site.

 A crawler’s ability to access your site reveals if there are any search engine indexing issues present.